 Food sources of coenzyme Q10 include meat, fish, nuts, spinach, cauliflower and soy beans.

 Cholecalciferol (vitamin D) is a fat-soluble nutrient that is manufactured in the skin through the action of sunlight.
 Vitamin D regulates calcium and phosphate metabolism which is important in the maintainence of bone health.

-Betacarotene:(as Dunaliella salina extract equivalent to fresh cell 60 mg) 2.4 mg
+Betacarotene:(from Dunaliella salina extract equivalent to fresh cell 37.5 mg) 1.5 mg